ybw0014/mc-plugin-docs/src/content/docs/slimefuntranslation/index.md

 ### Dependencies

 - [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/) is required dependency.
 You may need to download the development version if you are on 1.20+.
-- [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) is optional dependency.
+- [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) is required dependency.
 It is required if you want to use placeholders in the translation.

 ### Blob Builds